drduh/macOS-Security-and-Privacy-Guide/README.md

 ## First boot

-**Note** Before setting up macOS, consider disconnecting networking and configuring a firewall(s) first.
-However, late 2016 MacBooks with Touch Bar hardware [require online OS activation](https://onemoreadmin.wordpress.com/2016/11/27/the-untouchables-apples-new-os-activation-for-touch-bar-macbook-pros/) (see next section).

-(Intel-based Mac only) On first boot, hold `Command` `Option` `P` `R` keys to [clear NVRAM](https://support.apple.com/en-us/HT204063).

 When macOS first starts, you'll be greeted by **Setup Assistant**.

-When creating the first account, use a [strong password](https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength) without a hint.
+When creating the first account, use a [strong password](https://www.eff.org/dice) without a hint.

 If you enter your real name at the account setup process, be aware that your computer's name and local hostname will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.